Giannis Antetokounmpo: Early years (2013–2016)

 Antetokounmpo's second season with the Bucks saw both individual and team development.
 On February 6, 2015, he recorded a then career-high 27 points and 15 rebounds in a loss to the Houston Rockets.
 Three days later, he was named the Eastern Conference Player of the Week for games played February 2–8, earning Player of the Week honors for the first time in his career.
-He later competed in the 2015 NBA Slam Dunk Contest at NBA All-Star Weekend in New York.
+He later competed in the 2015 NBA Slam Dunk Contest at All-Star Weekend in New York.
 On March 9, he scored a then career-high 29 points on 11-of-16 shooting in a loss to the New Orleans Pelicans.

-In the 2015–16 season, Antetokounmpo developed further individually, upping his scoring average to almost 17 points per game.
+In the 2015–16 season, Antetokounmpo developed further, upping his scoring average to almost 17 points per game.
 On November 19, he scored a then career-high 33 points in a loss to the Cleveland Cavaliers.
 On December 12, he recorded a near triple-double with 11 points, 12 rebounds, and 8 assists, helping the Bucks snap the Golden State Warriors' 24-game unbeaten start to the season with a 108–95 win.
 On February 22, 2016, Antetokounmpo recorded his first career triple-double with 27 points, 12 rebounds, and 10 assists in a 108–101 win over the Los Angeles Lakers.
 At 21 years old, he became the youngest Buck to record a triple-double.